go-rod/rod/README.md

   It's painful to use Chromedp to deal with iframes, this [ticket](https://github.com/chromedp/chromedp/issues/72) is still open after years.

-  When a crash happens, Chromedp will leave the zombie chrome process on Windows and Mac.
+  When a crash happens, Chromedp will leave the zombie browser process on Windows and Mac.

 - [cypress](https://www.cypress.io/)